sprague252/SVSound/README.md

 * 0.0.4 - Now skips over nonstandard file chunks without producing errors.
 * 0.0.5 - contains an error ... do not use
 * 0.0.6 - Not many changes other than support for Python 3.9.
+* 0.0.7 - Support for Python 3.10; added levels subpackage to calculate SPL values and SEL values from sampled sounds.
+* 0.0.8 - Corrected decoding errors by converting binary strings to ACII stings when interpreting nonstandard sub-chunks written by icListen and Zoom recorders.

 ## Installation